309thEDDGE/opal-helm/README.md

 #### Installation

-Before starting, ensure `opal-setup` directory follows the below structure.
-If any files are missing, refer to the previous steps
+Before starting, navigate into the `opal-helm` repository and ensure the `opal-setup` directory follows the below structure.
+If any files are missing, refer to the previous steps.

 ```
 opal-setup